"Secure Boot": Who will control your next computer?

 FSFE's goal is to ensure that the owners of IT devices are always in full and sole control of them.
 This fundamental principle is recently being challenged.

 With a function called "Secure Boot", which will be deployed in computers starting 2012, manufacturers of IT hardware and software components are striving to get into a position where they permanently control the IT devices they produce.
-Hence such devices will be "secure" from the manufacturer's perspective, but not necessarily from the owner's point of view: The owner can be treated as an adversary.
+Hence such devices will be "secure" from the manufacturer's perspective, but not necessarily from the owner's point of view.
+As a result, the owner could be treated as an adversary.
 By preventing uses of the device which the manufacturer does not intend, they can control and limit what a general purpose IT machine (e.g. a PC, laptop, netbook) may be used for.
 In case of IT devices with internet access, they can alter these usage restrictions at any time without even informing the device owner.
-As a result, IT manufacturers at their will can take away common rights owners of products usually receive.
+As a result, IT manufacturers can take away common rights owners of products usually receive at will.

 "Secure Boot": Gatekeeper before the operating system

 When powered on, IT devices execute a startup process called booting.
 In case of computers this startup process is comprised of executing firmware.
 This firmware, in turn, starts another program called a boot loader, which then launches the actual operating system, on top of which applications can be executed.
 In 2012 the industry-wide transition of PCs, notebooks, servers, and other computers' firmware from conventional BIOS to UEFI will be mostly complete.
 Compared to conventional BIOS, UEFI has several advantages, such as faster boot time, operating system independent drivers, and the promise of extended security.